Previous: Chapter Eleven: Mérida

 MaryLiz asked Gaby, “Do you know what that means?”

 Gaby replied, “Si.
+Hunapuh.
 It means no one in Yucatán will stop us from going where we’re going.”

 The ride back to the Perrera-Perezes took much longer than on the way down.
 The couple were proud to point out its hand-built features, from the satellite-grade solar panels on its awning to upcycled electric wheelchair motors geared to every driving wheel.
 Gaby also told the incredulous Rocket Ranchers the origins of the miraculous system of light rail threaded throughout the inhabited parts of Yucatán.

-At the end of the 20th century, narrow gaugue rail built for commercial purposes fell into ruin.
-Right of ways and repair contracts were abandoned by their nominal corporate owners, some of the old rail was stripped for salvage, and track beds lay repurposed as grassy hillside walking trails.
+At the end of the 20th century, narrow gaugue rail built to exploit the land, and the plantation labor, of the Peninula, fell into ruin.
+Rights of way and repair contracts were abandoned by their nominal corporate owners, and forgotten by the Meican government, which had other things on its mind.

-As to what the government of Yucatán might have thought of this potential source of tax revenue, and regulator’s nightmare, operating under their noses, little was said.
-And there were those occasional under-the-table shipments of fresh track ballast occasionally delivered to remote villages in the middle of the night….
+And then there were those occasional under-the-table shipments of fresh track ballast occasionally delivered to remote villages in the middle of the night….

 “So,” said Gaby, as the tram pulled into their backyard siding.
 “The name Feliz said he couldn’t make out.”